jeffknerr/workout-bingo/README.md

-x check that all current_workouts are the same (not +1 or -1) x change procmail recipe to also save a copy to aaa.bingo
-- something to determine game over/winner
+x check that all current_workouts are the same (not +1 or -1) x change procmail recipe to also save a copy to aaa.bingo x something to determine game over/winner
-x write a utils.py file to pull all common functions into x where to put the rsyncs for updated boards?
+- email all players when game is over x write a utils.py file to pull all common functions into x where to put the rsyncs for updated boards?
 - take all cs.swat.edu specific stuff outside of code/git
 - fix up this readme :)
     - add cron entry
     - add procmail setup
-- set up cron to call bingoemail.py program
+x set up cron to call bingoemail.py program
 ~ full game test with test emails
 - full game test with beta tester emails x .nogame file (cron checks if there's a game currently running)
 - launch on Dec 1
+- put index.html file in games dir

 # outline